 Murders A-Z is a collection of true crime stories that take an in-depth look at both little-known and famous murders throughout history.

 Families are full of secrets.
-Some are innocuous and innocent while others are dark, even criminal.
-Ryan Wyngarden and his little sister Gail’s secret would lead to ruin and bloodshed.
-Trying to keep their secret hidden would drive Ryan to kill his sister and her newlywed husband Rick Brink.
+Most are fairly innocuous.
+But Ryan Wyngarden killed his sister Gail (and her newlywed husband Rick Brink) in an attempt to cover up a dark secret.
 It would take 20 years for the truth to come out, and when it did, it included not only murder, but also incest and molestation.

 The Brinks had only been married 18 months when their dead bodies were found at their home in Park Township, Michigan, on November 23, 1987.
 Rick, 28, was in the driveway, sitting in the driver’s seat of his Chevy Blazer when his killer shot him twice in the head.
 Inside the house, police found Gail lying on the couple’s waterbed, dead from three gunshots to her head.
 She was just 22.

-The execution-style slayings of the happy young couple shocked the surrounding communities on the shores of Lake Michigan.
+The execution-style slayings of the happy young couple, featured on A Wedding and a Murder, shocked the surrounding communities on the shores of Lake Michigan.
 Rick Brink’s brother Budd told West Michigan’s FOX17 that at their funeral the priest told mourners, “This is not the work of the Lord, this is the work of the Devil.”